interior dezine logo

 These early houses often had whitewashed walls and sometimes stencils imitating borders, which were for the wealthier.

-The grander colonial homes had painted lining papered walls, often with borders and garlands.
+The grander American Colonial homes had painted lining papered walls, often with borders and garlands.

 These usually were in the form of natural motifs of fruit and flowers.